 Kuruvadweep ( Kuruva Island) is a 950-acre (3.8 km2) protected river delta on the Kabini River in the Wayanad district, Kerala, India.

-Kuruva Islands are 17 km east of Mananthavady and 10 km north-west of Pulpally, nearby towns in Wayanad District.
-More details can be sought in the district office of Department of Tourism, Wayanad in Kalpetta.
+Kuruva Islands are 17 km east of Mananthavady and 10 km northwest of Pulpally, nearby towns in Wayanad District.
+More details can be sought in the district office of the Department of Tourism, Wayanad in Kalpetta.